-Georgia Virtual School (GaVS) provides accommodations in the online environment for students being served through Special Education, Section 504, ESOL, or hospital homebound services or who have a medical plan in place.
-To have accommodations implemented in an online class, GaVS must receive a current copy of the student's current individualized plan each semester the student enrolls with GaVS.
-The current plan should be uploaded to the student profile by the GaVS facilitator at the local school/district or provided by the parents of homeschool students.
+Georgia Virtual School (GaVS) provides accommodations in our online classrooms for students who have a current Special Education, Section 504, ESOL, hospital homebound or medical plan in place.
+To have accommodations from an individualized plan implemented in a GaVS course, GaVS must receive the current copy of the student's individualized plan each semester the student enrolls with GaVS.
+The current plan should be uploaded to the student profile by the GaVS facilitator at the local school/district or provided by the parent of homeschool students.

 After a student is enrolled and the current plan is received, stakeholders are notified of the accommodations Georgia Virtual School can provide.
-If any provisions of an individualized plan are not conducive to the online environment and cannot be implemented by GaVS, the local school district should determine if online placement is appropriate or if the plan should be revised.
+There may be some provisions of an individualized plan that are not conducive to the online environment and/or GaVS model and cannot be implemented in the GaVS online classrooms.

 While Georgia Virtual School staff will work with the local school or parent/guardian to determine if placement is appropriate in individual cases, ultimately the local school or homeschool parent is responsible for making placement decisions.
 Our online STUDENT ONLINE READINESS SURVEY is a tool offered as one indicator.